 There are several different aspects to how an airbrush may handle.
 This includes how the airbrush is controlled, how paint feeds into the nozzle and out, as well as how the paint is atomized or mixed with air before landing on its intended medium.

 An airbrush unit will be manufactured in a combination of the different styles of control, paint feed, and atomizing methods.
 I will detail differences of each and what airbrush may be best for scale model builders but ultimately it should be the preference of the artist.

 The action of an airbrush simply describes how the paint and air flow are released by the lever or button.
 This, in part, determines how much control you might have while painting your models or miniature figures.

 - SINGLE-ACTION AIRBRUSH: This type of airbrush only allows the user to control the airflow by pressing a trigger or button.
-It does not allow real time adjustment of the paint flow which is instead done by adjusting the needle depth in the nozzle.
+It does not allow real-time adjustment of the paint flow which is instead done by adjusting the needle depth in the nozzle.
 Users must stop any painting to make adjustments, this can be cumbersome.
-The benefits are that it is better for beginners as it easier to learn with and maintain.
+The benefits are that it’s better for beginners as it easier to learn with and maintain.
 I do notice modelers usually end up upgrading to Dual-Action pretty quickly.